HIPERFIT/hiperfit.github.com/_posts/2014-03-28-two-new-hiperfit-phd-scholarships.md

 for working within the area of High-Performance Functional Programming.

-For information about the application proceedure, and the scholarships in general, please consult the [general announcement](http://www.diku.dk/english/about/vacancies/phd_scholar_cs_call_spring_2014/).
+For information about the application procedure, and the scholarships in general, please consult the [general announcement](http://www.diku.dk/english/about/vacancies/phd_scholar_cs_call_spring_2014/).
 The application deadline is April 22, 2014 (23:59, timezone: LINT =